 AMY GOODMAN: What did that mean for you to be expelled from the university?

-MICHAEL ALBERT: For me, it didn’t mean much, in the sense that it’s a little like being expelled from a cesspool.
+MICHAEL ALBERT: Well, for me, it didn’t mean much, in the sense that it’s a little like being expelled from a cesspool.
 I mean, in other words, from my point of view, MIT was a place that had many virtues, in the sense of teaching people and being an environment that was in some sense comforting for some, at least.
 But in other senses, it was a factory that was producing thoughts and also technology that was used in the Vietnam War.

-So some of the things we opposed were multiple targeting of nuclear weapons.
+So, some of the things we opposed were multiple targeting of nuclear weapons.
 They had helicopters that they were stabilizing, and they said they were stabilizing them so that they could fly over Detroit and give weather reports.
-So actually we snuck in and discovered that they were stabilizing them so that the machine guns wouldn’t jerk the machines too much when they were shooting peasants in the countryside of Vietnam.
+So actually we snuck in and discovered that they were stabilizing them so that the machine guns wouldn’t jerk the machine too much when they were shooting peasants in the countryside of Vietnam.

 The worst thing they were working on, we didn’t know about, and in some sense for me it’s probably personally lucky, but, in any case, it was smart bombs, the bombs that came visible to the public’s eye much, much later in Iraq, the bombs that literally were targeted like a missile was targeted.
 That was first being developed at MIT in those days, and it was actually used at the end of Vietnam War to bomb the dikes.

 So, in leaving, we had to do as much as we could to ensure that what emerged after we were gone wouldn’t be a model, wouldn’t be exemplary, wouldn’t be fulfilling.
-And so, what we did is we produced as much internal opposition and hostilities as we could, and we wrecked as much of the country as we could, and the final stage of that was these smart bombs.
+And so, what we did is we produced as much internal opposition and hostilities as we could, and we wrecked as much of the country as we could.
+And the final stage of that was these smart bombs.

 AMY GOODMAN: You’re talking about Vietnam?